Spain is a founding member of the IEA.

 In-depth country review

-Since the last IEA review in 2009, Spain’s dependence on energy in renewable energy supply.
+Since the last IEA review in 2009, Spain’s dependence on energy in renewables supply.
 Spain’s security of supply has further been improved with diversified import sources and enhanced storage capacity for both oil and gas.

 In the electricity sector, Spain has built a large, diverse and reliable power generation fleet.
 After several years of efforts, the government has now also managed to solve the massive imbalance between the electricity system’s regulated costs and revenues.
 The broad and deep electricity market reform has fundamentally changed the remuneration scheme for renewable energy.
 Spain must now maintain its strong and long-term commitment to a financially sustainable electricity system.
 To improve investor confidence, it should also closely follow the principles of transparency, predictability and certainty when revising policies and regulations.